ChenNed/UMLARD/README.md

 # UMLARD
-TensorFlow implementation of "User-Aspect Multi-View Learning with Attention for Rumor Detection".
+This is TensorFlow implementation of "User-Aspect Multi-View Learning with Attention for Rumor Detection".